 The flue damper is the mechanism you open to allow airflow up your chimney before starting a fire.
 It’s important to close the damper once your fire is out to prevent the warm air in your home from escaping through your chimney.

-You should also close the damper and put your hand beneath it to make sure you don’t feel any airflow.
+You should also close the damper and put your hand beneath it to ensure you don’t feel any airflow.
 If you do, your damper isn’t keeping out the outside air like it should and needs fixing/replacing.

 See If Your Gasket Is Sealing Properly

-The gasket is responsible for establishing a firm seal to keep a fireplace door tightly shut.
-Over time, the gasket can lose its adhesive properties the more often you open and close the door.
+The gasket establishes a firm seal to keep a fireplace door tightly shut.
+However, the more often you open and close the door, the more likely the gasket will lose its adhesive properties.

 So, check that your fireplace door firmly seals when you close it.
 If the door won’t stay shut, then it’s time to replace your gasket.
 Fortunately, this is an easy DIY project, and you can learn more about it here.